4,600 years ago, a brotherhood of wise men in Mesopotamia discovered the cosmic secret for continuous renewal.

 This esoteric knowledge remained hidden until 1916 when the Russian mystic, G.I.
 Gurdjieff revealed how the Octave and the Enneagram offer the possibility for perpetual self-renewal.

-Bruce Miller uses ancient knowledge, recent history, and compelling personal stories to show how waves of adversity provide the energy for Uplift.
+Bruce Miller uses ancient knowledge, recent history, and compelling personal stories to show how waves of adversity provide the energy for his book:

 Bruce encountered this knowledge in 1975 at age 24 while helping English author, Reshad (Tim) Feild establish the Institute for Conscious Life in Los Angeles.
-Reshad had performed with Dusty Springfield earlier in his career and Bruce saw how Reshad had a sorcerer-like gift to heal the sick, open the heart, and banish gloom.
-This movement of energy was called the Octave.
-From this, Bruce became Reshad’s Octave apprentice.
+Reshad had performed with Dusty Springfield earlier in his career.
+When Bruce encountered Reshad’s sorcerer-like gift to heal the sick, open the heart, and banish gloom, Bruce became a student of this movement of energy called the Octave.
+In effect, Bruce became Reshad’s Octave apprentice.

 Fifty years later, this knowledge became useful when Bruce’s business went bankrupt on the same shocking afternoon that his wife Karen collapsed from a brain tumor.

-“The implausible timing gave us hope, that we could navigate the rollercoaster intensity of events by trusting the hidden currents of the Octave and Enneagram,” Bruce recounted.
+“The implausible timing gave us hope, that we could navigate the rollercoaster intensity of events by trusting the hidden currents of our journey,” Bruce recounted.

 Karen added, “I saw how the doctor’s seven-month prognosis was not more powerful than the healing energies available to me.
 It was like riding a wave, so rather than getting pulled under, I got on top and rode it to the end.”